-As they drink something cool, they don’t feel the pain.
+Cool drinks help relieve the pain of teething in your toddler or baby’s gums.
 Get them to drink water or something cool in a controlled way if the baby is old enough to drink that (definitely over six months).

 Don’t forget cold food

 Here we mean foods that we put into the fridge.
 Let that be cool enough for babies to eat.
 Yogurt can be a great example.
 Grated apples that are fresh and just out of the fridge are good, too.
 These are healthy pain reliever options.

-When the above tips can’t help to treat the pain, and you see your baby is in a lot of pain which is not happening every time but maybe their initial teeth, try to see a pediatric dentist or a general dental practitioner.
+When the above tips can’t help to treat the pain, and you see your baby is very uncomfortable, especially on frequent occasions and even after their initial teeth, try to see a pediatric dentist or a general dental practitioner.